IRTF-HRPC/drafts/draft-guidelines.md

 ### Internationalization

 Question(s):
-Does your protocol have text string elements, in the payload or headers, that have to be understood or entered by humans?
-Does your protocol allow Unicode?
+Does your protocol or specification define text string elements, in the payload or headers, that have to be understood or entered by humans?
+Does your specification allow Unicode?
 If so, do you accept texts in one charset (which must be UTF-8), or several (which is dangerous for interoperability)?
-If character sets or encodings other than UTF-8 are allowed, does your protocol mandate a proper tagging of the charset?
+If character sets or encodings other than UTF-8 are allowed, does your specification mandate a proper tagging of the charset?
 Did you have a look at {{RFC6365}}?

 Explanation: